Cloud Command Line

 meltano-cloud deployment use

-Currently Meltano Cloud doesn’t automatically sync updates to schedules stored in your meltano.yml file.
-If you’ve made a change to your schedules configuration and would like them to be re-deployed to Meltano Cloud you can run the following:
+Currently Meltano Cloud doesn't automatically sync updates to schedules stored in your meltano.yml file or changes to your tracked branch.
+If you've made a change to your schedules configuration or tracked branch and would like them to be re-deployed to Meltano Cloud you can run the following:

 meltano-cloud deployment update --name prod